Algorithmic Pirogov-Sinai theory: The torus

 \begin{proof}[Proof of Theorem~\ref{mainThmTorCount}] Let $c = c'/2$ where $c'$ is the constant from Theorem~\ref{thmTorusBorgs}, and choose $\eps=\eps(n)\ge e^{-cn}$.
 By Theorem~\ref{thmTorusBorgs}, for $ 0< z <\del$ and $n$ large enough we know $\sum_{\varphi\in\Xi}Z^{\varphi}(\torr,z)$ is an $\eps/2$-relative approximation to $Z(\torr, z)$.
 Hence it suffices to compute $\eps/2$-relative approximations to $Z^\varphi(\torr, z)$ for each $\varphi \in \Xi$.

 We can compute an $\eps/2$ approximation to $Z^\varphi(\torr, z)$ almost exactly as in the proof of Theorem~\ref{thmContourModelCount}.
-Lemma~\ref{lemPolymerCount} applies to $\Lam = \torr$ as $\torr$ is still a graph of bounded degree.
-The proof of Lemma~\ref{lemContourWeightLemma} carries through in the case of the torus exactly as before; we can still order small contours so that $\gamma$ precedes $\gamma'$ if $\gamma$ can appear in the interior of $\gamma'$.
-Moreover, we can inductively compute the weights exactly as before, since $\overline\gamma$ has diameter $<n/2$ and so can be embedded in $\Z^d$. \end{proof}
+Lemma~\ref{lemPolymerCount} applies to $\Lam = \torr$ as $\torr$ is a graph of bounded degree.
+The proof of Lemma~\ref{lemContourWeightLemma} carries through as before; we can still order small contours so that $\gamma$ precedes $\gamma'$ if $\gamma$ can appear in the interior of $\gamma'$.
+Moreover, we can inductively compute the weights exactly as before, since $\overline\gamma$ has diameter $<n/2$ and so can be embedded in $\Z^d$. \qedhere \end{proof}